 - Temperatures taken of every person prior to entering the office.

 - Making sure our masks, gloves, and eye protection are appropriate for the procedures performed.

 - Cleaning and disinfecting public areas frequently, including door handles, chairs, and bathrooms.

 If you have an appointment scheduled within the next few weeks, please contact our office if you experience any of the following:

 - Shortness of breath

 We will discuss your child's health status, the dental treatment they require, and whether or not visiting our office will be safe for you, our other patients, and our team.

 When you visit our office, we ask that you arrive on time for your appointment, rather than too early, and call the office from the parking lot.
 We will let you know when your child's chair is ready.
-This will minimize the amount of time you spend in our waiting room or reception area.
+This will minimize the amount of time you spend in our reception area.
 Everyone over the age of 2 who enters the office will need to wear a mask.

 How can you prevent contracting or spreading COVID-19?